Surgery and anesthesia · Monitoring protocol

 • Non-invasive continuous blood pressure

-• Capnography: exhaled CO2 to confirm ventilation
+• Capnography: exhaled CO2, to confirm ventilation

-• Body temperature with warming blanket
+• Body temperature with a warming blanket

 03After